krishnansrinidhi/EmbeddedTargetSystem/README.md

 *Diagnostic tools like Oscilloscopes, Logic Analyser, Multimeters etc. could be used to ensure the System’s proper functioning.

-*This Embedded Target System has the following interfaces:
+*The Embedded Target System has the following interfaces:
 ● 8 Open collector drivers
 ● H-Bridge driver
 ● Tachometer interface